-Among the places to dine are Pinkberry; Bobby Flay's Bobby's Burger Palace; boutique steakhouse and nightclub, SHe by Morton's; Mastro's Ocean Club sitting inside a treehouse; and Wolfgang Puck Pizzeria & Cucina.
-Afterward, stroll outdoors to cross the CityCenter Sky Bridge to Gallery Row (near the Mandarin Oriental and giant, four-ton sculpture of a blue-and-red typewriter eraser by Claes Oldenburg and Coosje van Bruggen), where three galleries feature the work of Seattle glass master Dale Chihuly, bronze sculptures by Richard MacDonald, and wilderness photography by Rodney Lough Jr.
+Among the places to dine are Pinkberry; Bobby Flay's Bobby's Burger Palace; Mastro's Ocean Club sitting inside a tree house; and Wolfgang Puck Pizzeria & Cucina.
+Afterward, stroll outdoors to cross the CityCenter Sky Bridge to Gallery Row (near the Mandarin Oriental and giant, 4-ton sculpture of a blue-and-red typewriter eraser by Claes Oldenburg and Coosje van Bruggen), where three galleries feature the work of Seattle glass master Dale Chihuly, bronze sculptures by Richard MacDonald, and wilderness photography by Rodney Lough Jr.

 For a fun way to access The Shops at Crystals, ride the sleek and silent Aria Express, CityCenter's free electric tram with a fantastic elevated view of the complex.